• Skip to primary navigation

 RossHelen / shutterstock.com

-Known as the “Two Towers”, these medieval structures from the 12th century have become symbols of Bologna.
-Although they were originally built as status symbols, they’ve served many roles over the years from fortifications to guild houses.
-Despite their concerning lean, the towers are quite safe, so much so that you can actually climb the 496 steps to reach the top of Asinelli Tower.
+Although they were originally built as status symbols, the towers have served as fortifications, guild houses, and many other roles over the years.
+Despite their concerning lean, the towers are quite safe.
+You can even climb the 496 steps to the top of the Asinelli Tower.

 Aerial cityscape view from the tower on Bologna old town with Garisenda tower and roman catholic church